The First Epistle to the Corinthians

 The Corinthian church was a strange mixture of spirituality and wild promiscuity.
 Those who had various spiritual gifts from the Holy Spirit thought that they had better knowledge than Paul.
 On the other hand, bad habits of the port tended to pervade the congregation.
 Some members of the church were living in gross public sin.
 It is delicious to read how Paul wrote to his beloved, problematic congregation.

 Paul did not write moderately and politely, like he wrote the Epistle to the Romans, when he was contacting a congregation he did not know personally.
-Neither did he give space to anger like in the letter to the Galatians, where he defends the core of the Gospel.
+Neither did he give space to anger like in the Epistle to the Galatians, where he defends the core of the Gospel.
 In the first Corinthian letter, Paul gives positive feedback to the Corinthians whenever he can.
 He writes gentle words and believes that the congregation will agree to follow his instructions.
 Only now and then does Paul use his words as a sabre, just like in the letter to the Galatians.
 In those occasions, Paul gives no space for them to act as they like (1 Corinthians 5; 1 Corinthians 14).

 Outline of the letter